- June 1, 2018

-Differences between a Conventional and an FHA Loan
+Differences between a Conventional and an FHA Home Loan

 The two most common types of mortgage options today are conventional loans and FHA mortgages.
 These programs are both used for either purchasing or refinancing a home.
-Conventional loans and FHA mortgages have a few differences.
+Conventional and an FHA home loan have a few differences.
 These differences are mostly based on the criteria required to qualify.

 Conventional mortgages are underwritten with guidelines that have been put in place by Fannie Mae or Freddie Mac.
 Both companies are considered to be Government Sponsored Entities.
 They are privately owned companies and are intended to provide liquidity to the mortgage market.

 The Federal Housing Administration has been around since 1934.
 Its original purpose was to help 1st time home buyers.
 The Federal Housing Administration insures all FHA mortgages.
-You have to be an approved FHA lender in order to offer FHA loans.
+You have to be an approved FHA lender in order to offer an FHA home loan.